Editor's note: This story may contain spoilers for prying little eyes!

 It's time to tuck in the elf, who may or may not be confused about bed and bread.
 Grab some slices of bread and get to tucking — eye mask optional!

 Maybe your polar arrival should come by post this year.
-Craft a short note from your child's beloved plush friend and cut holes for arms and legs.
+Find inspiration from this adorable wooden engraved letter and craft a short note from your child's beloved plush friend and cut holes for arms and legs.
 Prop up on the counter — or even in the mailbox — for a truly magical welcome.

 Can elves drive?
 Or maybe they take a bus?
-Use whatever toy with wheels your child may have forgotten to put away and put the family elf inside for an all-aboard welcome.
+Use whatever toy with wheels your child may have forgotten to put away and put the family elf inside for an all-aboard welcome, like this adorable school bus.

-With a little prep work the family elf can come by balloon.
+With a little prep work the family elf can arrive by balloon.
 Companies offering balloon elf arrivals are available online, or parents can snag a balloon at the store and tie their elf to the string.
-Whichever you choose, arrival by air is pretty awesome.
+Whichever you choose, arrival by air is pretty awesome — especially if Rudolph comes along for the ride.

 Get the whole table involved with this elaborate spread fit for ... an elf.
 Balloons, tinsel, snow globes and festive place settings bring this North Pole party together.
-Breakfast not included.
+Talk about a grand entrance!

 What are your kids eating that day for breakfast?
 Put your elf beside their plate and "ta da!"
-The elf has taken credit for their meal!
+The elf has taken credit for their meal, including toast with frosting and sprinkles.
+Yum.

 Your elf has been working hard this season — they need a nap!
 Grab some toilet paper for a homemade hammock and let them swing from a towel bar.

 What's not to love about a classic snow angel?
-Whether you use coconut (as shown below), flour or sugar, you can keep the mess minimal by making it happen in a large baking dish or on a sheet pan.
+Whether you use rice, coconut, flour or sugar, you can keep the mess minimal by making it happen in a large baking dish or on a sheet pan.

 Grab a few bows from your wrapping paper stash and make a DIY rock climbing wall for your elf.
 Stagger the bows on the wall and affix the elf mid-climb!

-Gather up the toys and get to work on an epic toilet paper game.
+Gather up the toys and get to work on an epic toilet paper game, like this fun example that features many favorite toy characters.
 No steps?
 No problem.
 Roll the toilet paper across any room in your home.

-If you've got a mask handy, make a hammock and call it good.
-Hang your family's elf from kitchen cabinets, a shelf or grab some stick-on hooks like the crafty parent below.
+If you've got a mask handy, make a hammock and call it a day.
+Hang your family's elf from kitchen cabinets, a shelf or grab some stick-on hooks like this crafty parent.

 Tic-tac-toe — but make it festive.
 Grab some painter's tape or washi tape, a couple small bows and any blank surface of your home for this fun (and easy!) play on a classic.